-IFAC-4 believes the e-commerce provisions of the Australia Agreement are consistent with the negotiating objectives of the IFAC-4 and the commercial interests of U.S. companies.
-We applaud USTR's establishment of the concept of digital products in terms of trade and appreciate that IFAC-4 negotiating objectives and concerns have helped shape the Agreement.
+IFAC-4 believes the e-commerce provisions of the Dominican Republic Agreement are consistent with the negotiating objectives of the IFAC-4 and the commercial interests of U.S. companies.
+We applaud USTR's emphasis on the concept of digital products in terms of trade and appreciate that IFAC-4 negotiating objectives and concerns have helped shape the Agreement.
+The committee recommends that future trade agreements focus on achieving all the IFAC's objectives above in detail.